srajasimman/srajasimman.dev/README.md

 ### GitHub Pages Deployment

-1. Create a GitHub repository named `srajasimman.github.io` (replace "srajasimman" with your GitHub srajasimman).
+1. Create a GitHub repository named `srajasimman.github.io` (replace "srajasimman" with your GitHub username).

 2. Push your code to the repository:
    ```